 Did you know that you can change and optimize the temperature of your water heater?
 That’s right.
 You can change it.
 However, what you consider the optimal water heater temperature can differ from what others consider optimal.

-Here at General Service Plumbing, we understand that people have different opinions on optimal hot water temperatures.
+At General Service Plumbing, people have different opinions on optimal hot water temperatures.
 In light of that understanding, we decided it would be a great idea to put together a guide on setting your water heater temperature to fit your needs.
 So, let’s get started!

 Different Hot Water Uses Demand Different Water Heater Temperatures